 The increased risk of an incident

 If a property is left empty it immediately increases in risk compared to a standard occupied one.
-Without the regular to and fro from the property, it can quickly become obvious that there is something different about your property.
+Without the regular to and fro from the property, it can quickly become obvious nobody is living there.
 There are a number of internal and external risks that can impact such a property that we go over below.

-Reduce the threat to your property by making sure that you frequently visit and check that all security devices are still working correctly.
-You could also consider implementing timed lighting to make it appear that someone is at the house at different times of day, particularly after dark.
-Make sure that post is not left piled up in doorways and that the garden doesn’t become overgrown, as these are tell tale signs that a house is not being lived in.
+Reduce the threat to your property by making sure that you visit regularly.
+During these visits, you should check that all security devices are still working correctly.
+You could also consider using timed lighting to make it appear that someone is at the house at different times of the day.
+This is particularly useful after dark.
+Make sure that post is not left piled up in doorways and that the garden doesn’t become overgrown.
+These are both telltale signs that a house is not being lived in.

 The key points for the upkeep of an empty home: